27 September 2018

 Toll will continue to review and update its policies, practices and procedures as required to maintain appropriate safeguards against any mistreatment of persons involved in its supply chain or its business.

 Training and Awareness

-Toll conducts online and face to face compliance training with its employees to reinforce compliance with Toll’s Ethical Employment Policy and Code of Practice.
+Toll conducts online and face to face compliance training with its employees to reinforce compliance with the Toll Group Code of Practice and supporting policies.
 The training is conducted with new and existing employees.
-This training advises employees of ethics and legal principles that contribute to a culture of legal awareness and ethical practice within
+This training advises employees of ethics and legal principles that contribute to a culture of legal awareness and ethical practice within Toll.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015(UK) and constitutes Toll’s slavery and human trafficking statement for the financial year ending on 31 March 2017.
-Enquiries should be directed to Toll’s Chief Compliance and Security Officer.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015(UK) and constitutes Toll’s slavery and human trafficking statement for the financial year ending on 31 March 2018.
+Enquiries should be directed to Toll’s Global Head of Security at [email protected].